DrRetro2033/Reyveld/README.md

 ## For Video Recording 🎥

 Ever needed to replay a specific point of a game to get better footage?
-Well, Arceus makes it easy and quick to do so.
+Well, Reyveld makes it easy and quick to do so.

 ## For Artists 🎨

-Arceus is not just useful for gamers or programmers, artists can join the fun as well!
+Reyveld is not just useful for gamers or programmers, artists can join the fun as well!
 Simply create a constellation inside a folder, and add the files you would like to track!
 It's that simple!
-Arceus will work with anything; [Krita](https://krita.org/en/), [Blender](https://www.blender.org/), [Kdenlive](https://kdenlive.org/en/), etc...
+Reyveld will work with anything; [Krita](https://krita.org/en/), [Blender](https://www.blender.org/), [Kdenlive](https://kdenlive.org/en/), etc...

 ## For Game Development 💻

 Easily rollback to any point in your game for testing, provide items for debugging, or intentionally corrupt a save to test edge cases—without writing debug menus!
-You could even use Arceus as a backend for saving and loading data!
+You could even use Reyveld as a backend for saving and loading data!

 ## For Reverse Engineering 📋

-Binary files can be challenging to analyze, but Arceus is designed to detect the smallest changes in a file’s history.
+Binary files can be challenging to analyze, but Reyveld is designed to detect the smallest changes in a file’s history.

 ---
 # SKits

-Arceus uses a brand new file format called SKit.
-SKit uses XML, GZip, Fernet, and RSA to store everything Arceus could ever need in small, secure, and verifiable file format; replacing the need of ZIP files.
+Reyveld uses a brand new file format called SKit.
+SKit uses XML, GZip, Fernet, and RSA to store everything Reyveld could ever need in small, secure, and verifiable file format; replacing the need of ZIP files.

 ## Blazingly Fast ⚡